-Overconfidence bias is an over-inflated belief in your skills as a Forex trader.
-If you ever find yourself thinking to yourself that you have got everything figured out, that you have nothing more to learn and money is yours for the taking in the forex market, you probably suffer from an overconfidence bias.
+Overconfidence bias is an over-inflated belief in your skills as a stock or CFD trader.
+If you ever find yourself thinking to yourself that you have got everything figured out, that you have nothing more to learn and money is yours for the taking in the stock or CFD market, you probably suffer from an overconfidence bias.